ibm-cloud-docs/power-iaas/connect-azure-multicloud.md

 #### Provisioning a workspace and instance
 {: #provision-ws-vm}

 {{site.data.keyword.powerSys_notm}} resources reside in IBM data centers with dedicated networking and Storage area network (SAN)-attached Fibre Channel storage.
 You can choose one of the regions that is listed in the specifications that are nearest to your data center.
-In the data centers, the {{site.data.keyword.powerSys_notm}}s are separated from the rest of the IBM Cloud servers with separate networks and direct-attached storage, and you can use IBM Cloud interconnectivity offerings to provide connectivity to IBM Cloud infrastructure or on-premises private cloud environments.
+In the data centers, the {{site.data.keyword.powerSys_notm}}s are separated from the rest of the IBM Cloud servers with separate networks and direct-attached storage, and you can use IBM Cloud interconnectivity offerings to provide connectivity to IBM Cloud infrastructure or private cloud environments.

-To provision and configure your IBM Cloud {{site.data.keyword.powerSys_notm}} environment in IBM Cloud, you need to create the following IBM Cloud {{site.data.keyword.powerSys_notm}} items:
+To provision and configure your IBM {{site.data.keyword.powerSys_notm}} environment in IBM Cloud, you need to create the following IBM {{site.data.keyword.powerSys_notm}} items:

 - A workspace
 - A private network subnet